muratozgul/udacity_fullstack_p4/README.md

 #### Answer:
 From [docs](https://cloud.google.com/datastore/docs/concepts/queries#Datastore_Restrictions_on_queries):
 ```
-Inequality filters are limited to at most one property
+Inequality filters are limited to at most one property.

-To avoid having to scan the entire index, the query mechanism relies on all of a query's potential results being adjacent to one another in the index.
-To satisfy this constraint, a single query may not use inequality comparisons (LESS_THAN, LESS_THAN_OR_EQUAL, GREATER_THAN, GREATER_THAN_OR_EQUAL) on more than one property across all of its filters.
+To avoid having to scan the entire index, the query mechanism relies on all
+of a query's potential results being adjacent to one another in the index.

+To satisfy this constraint, a single query may not use inequality comparisons
+(LESS_THAN, LESS_THAN_OR_EQUAL, GREATER_THAN, GREATER_THAN_OR_EQUAL) on more
+than one property across all of its filters.
 ```

 #### Workarounds: